 Suggested Milestones and Procedural Schedules

-Enron Power Marketing, Inc. (EPMI) , Inc.”applaud the Commission for taking this important and necessary step towards eliminating the residual discriminatory and balkanized transmission practices in the Southeastern United States.
-The Commission has correctly recognized that, without clear direction to form a single RTO through Commission involvement through the hearing process, the vertically integrated utilities are incentivized to procrastinate and basically continue with structures that maintain the status quo, as they have done since the Commission issued Order No. 2000 in December, 1999.
+Enron Power Marketing, Inc. and Enron Energy Services, Inc. (jointly “Enron”) applaud the Commission for taking this important and necessary step towards eliminating the residual discriminatory and balkanized transmission practices in the Southeastern United States.
+The Commission has correctly recognized that, without clear direction to form a single RTO through Commission involvement through the mediation process, the vertically integrated utilities will continue to procrastinate and maintain the status quo, as they have done since the Commission issued Order No. 2000 in December, 1999.

 Enron is a power marketer in the United States, buying and selling power for both wholesale and retail customers throughout the United States.